rjhinrichs/aimoralcode/_posts/2025-07-01-evaluating-seven-breakthrough-papers.md

 layout: post
 ---

-🧠** The AI Moral Code evaluates seven breakthrough AI Papers By Ran Hinrichs, Norwich University – Vermont
+### 🧠 The AI Moral Code Evaluates Seven Breakthrough AI Papers
+*By Ran Hinrichs, Norwich University – Vermont*

 At this year’s IEEE ICAD Conference in Boston, where adaptive systems and ethical AI design took center stage, we conducted a real-time field test of the AI Moral Code.
 For the first time, a moral framework was applied not retrospectively, but during conference sessions.
 From across four tracks, seven papers were evaluated for ethical salience, structural embedding, and design foresight.

 In my presentation, _Advancing Ethical AI: A Methodological and Empirical Approach to the AI Moral Code_, I introduced a values-based framework drawn from nearly two decades of AI ethics literature.
-But what marked a turning point was the use of the Code not as post hoc critique, but as a live instrument for analyzing technical artifacts as _ethical test cases.
+But what marked a turning point was the use of the Code not as post hoc critique, but as a live instrument for analyzing technical artifacts as _ethical test cases_.

 📄 **Full Presentation Now Available**
 You can access the slides from my IEEE ICAD 2025 talk here: